ecmwf/climetlab/docs/guide/sources.rst

                             ...})

+Data downloaded from the CDS is stored in the the :ref:`cache <caching>`.

 To access data from the CDS, you will need to register and retrieve an access token.
 The process is described here_.